 Drafting an exclusive feature article about an interesting change to the sani2c day 2 route, meant the event featured in a targeted MTB focused media two weeks before the event.
 A short feature article appeared in The Witness during the event.

 Identifying the participation of an 83 year old as something that would have wide media appeal, Maryann followed his race and interviewed him at the finish, taking pictures and doing sound byte recordings.
 A brief script was sent to radio stations and it was featured on news bulletins.
-Where MTB events are not often covered by mainstream media, the story of Arthur Duncan completing sani2c made it into print, online and broadcast media across the country, including Beeld, Business Insider and The Good News Guy.
+Where MTB events are not often covered by mainstream media, the story of Arthur Duncan completing sani2c made it into print, online and broadcast media across the country, including Beeld, Business Insider and The Good Things Guy.
 There was wide social media sharing, and the event and headline sponsor (Arthur Duncan was photographed wearing KAP branded kit) received very favourable media attention.

 A curated set of the best images was sent to key sports and MTB media, and ”top images from sani2c” galleries were published online in media such as Bicycling and In the Bunch.
 Bicycling used the gallery as their lead story in their weekly newsletter that is sent to 20 000 subscribers.